db82407/s3s3mirror/README.md

 Note: [the 2.0-stable branch](https://github.com/cobbzilla/s3s3mirror/tree/2.0-stable) supports copying to/from local directories.

+### db82407 modifications

+I needed this to be interruptable/restartable for huge uploads.
+I've also added the ability to copy to Google Cloud Storage.

+If DestBucket starts with *gs://* it copies to Google.
+You need to export GOOGLE_APPLICATION_CREDENTIALS=path-to-your-cred.json

+Added the folllwing options:

+* **--prefix-file** read prefixes from file, rather than recursing through whole bucket.
+On exit a prefix file with ".ok" appended is written containing a line for each fully copied prefix.
+* **--fix-etags** AWS Etags containing "-" are NOT MD5 checksums.
+This option fixes these Etags by copying object to itself.
+* **--check-meta** compare metadata when determining whether to copy.

 ### Motivation

 I started with "s3cmd sync" but found that with buckets containing many thousands of objects, it was incredibly slow